 Serotonin and norepinephrine reuptake inhibitors (SNRIs)

 These inhibit the presynaptic recycling pumps for both serotonin and norepinephrine.
-Some people are not as responsive to meds that act on serotonin alone, and respond better when there is action on norepinephrine.
+Some people aren’t as responsive to meds that act on serotonin alone, and respond better when there is action on norepinephrine.
 Drugs in this class include venlafaxine, desvenlafaxine, and duloxetine.

 Norepinephrine and dopamine reuptake inhibitors (NDRIs)

 Bupropion inhibits the presynaptic recycling pumps for norepinephrine and dopamine.
 Because of the different mechanism of action, it can be used in combination with SSRI for a triple-whammy sort of effect.

 Tricyclic antidepressants (TCAs)